rshurts/starvethesumo/guides/gettingstarted.md

 ## Using the Guides

 ## Tips
 Throughout the guides there are a number of tips.
 Some are security focued, others explain technical details, and some point out practices or tools that may be handy.
-It isn't necessary to perform any or all the actions listed in the tip (the sumo can be starved successfully without doing so), but doing so will take your setup to the next level.
+It isn't necessary to perform any or all the actions listed in the tip (the sumo can be starved successfully without doing so), but doing so will result in a more robust setup.

 <div class="tip">
   <h5>Tips help you get more from the guides</h5>